liujiantao94/git-sample/README.md

 # git-sample
-hi this is a sample readme
+hello this is a sample readme